aws-samples/genai-sports-commentary/README.md

 # Dataset
 The dataset used for this project is synthetically generated and randomized to provide a format and terminologies based on American Football.

-# Prerequisites
-To demonstrate the GenAI capability, we've provided a jupyter notebook with prompts and data processing steps.
-This notebook has been tested in SageMaker Notebook instance and SageMaker Studio environments.
-However, it could easily be adopted outside of these Sageaker IDE environments.
-To run the notebook and the demo application successfully, you need access to call SageMaker APIs.
-In particular, IAM permissions to access and to deploy models to SageMaker endpoint.
-Follow this [documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_service-with-iam.html) for setting up appropriate IAM Role and Policies in SageMaker.

 # Quick Start For Demo Environment
 A demo UI is created that allows users to control how sports commentary are generated using the [Jurassic-2 Ultra](https://aws.amazon.com/bedrock/jurassic/) in [Amazon Bedrock](https://aws.amazon.com/bedrock/).
 All integrations between the application components and FM model is done using Amazon Bedrock API calls.